nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* targets professors of CS1101S
+Targets professors of CS1101S who:
 * has a need to manage a significant number of students
 * has a need to analyse students' performance
 * prefer desktop apps over other types